UmerFarooqJillani/PHP-Tutorial/README.md

 - PHP can add, delete, modify data in your database
 - PHP can be used to control user-access
 - PHP can encrypt data
+- PHP supports a wide range of databases

 ### What is a PHP File?
 - PHP files can contain text, HTML, CSS, JavaScript, and PHP code
 - PHP code is executed on the server, and the result is returned to the browser as plain HTML